How to effectively use survey templates to collect useful information from learners.

 Q: Can I export my learners' responses?

 Yes.
-Authors and administrators have the ability to browse and export all survey data collected in CSV and XLS formats.
+Authors and administrators have the ability to browse and export all survey data collected in CSV format.

 Q: When is a good time to use surveys?